csenn/grid_game/README.md

 After choosing a grid_game, click `Run Dijkstra's algorithm` to execute the path finding algorithm.
 It should do it's best to find a path from the start node to the end node.
 It will say pass if it can reach, and if it can't reach, it will return the farthest node it was able to get to before running out of health/moves.
 The path it takes will be in bold.
 The start node is in orange, and the end node in blue.
+The start node is assumed to not count as part of the penalty calculation.

 Dijkstra's algorithm was written in TypeScript and can be found in the utils folder.